Activision Blizzard officially settles federal sexual harassment suit for $18 million

 “It’s a clear win for Activision Blizzard the company.
 They lose a small amount and they are effectively undercutting the state law proceedings where the state agency was far more aggressive,” Torrez said, referring to the DFEH suit.
 Activision recorded $2.16 billion in revenue in the quarter ending in December and a total of $8.8 billion in 2021.

+Baca, legal counsel for Activision, said it was “fair to characterize” the settlement as a win for the company.

+“I actually think it’s more of a win for people who have claims,” Baca said.
+“This idea of waiting for different lawsuits — who knows what will happen with that lawsuit?
+People could always bring their claims, they will never stop, they could file an arbitration, they can file a lawsuit, they can file whatever they felt was appropriate… This actually brings finality and a process to people that is not available elsewhere.”

-In addition to the $18 million to be paid to the claimants, Activision Blizzard must also establish harassment and discrimination prevention programs at the company that would be audited by the EEOC.
+In addition to the $18 million to be paid to claimants, Activision Blizzard must also establish harassment and discrimination prevention programs at the company that would be audited by the EEOC.
 Leftover funds may go to charities for advancing women in gaming or spreading awareness about gender equality issues, the company announced in a news release to investors last September.
 Activision is legally required to deposit the funds into an escrow account within 30 days.

-As part of the agreement with the EEOC and in addition to the $18 million, Activision is required to expand mental health counseling services and will add a new personnel evaluation process where employees can leave feedback on their bosses.
+As part of the agreement with the EEOC and in addition to the $18 million, Activision is required to expand mental health counseling services and will add a new personnel evaluation process where employees can leave feedback about their bosses.
 An independent, equal employment opportunity expert hired by the company will report to the EEOC.
 The company must also give mandatory sexual harassment training that is live and interactive.

 The agreement would be in effect for three years.
-If Activision does not comply, the EEOC could seek monetary relief.
+If Activision does not comply, the EEOC could seek all forms of relief, including monetary or sanctions in an extreme case.